LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

 ### Object Basics and Simple Data Objects
 Order the text in alphabetical order.

+> ### Solution Implementation
-A bubble sort method was implemened to arrange this words.
+> A bubble sort method was implemened to arrange this words.

-This implementation was done in 2 stages:
+> This implementation was done in 2 stages:

-1. Separate the text in an array, so every word is in a position so it can be compared to the next word and so on.
+> 1. Separate the text in an array, so every word is in a position so it can be compared to the next word and so on.
-2. Implement the bubble sort method, there are 2 *for* cycles.
+> 2. Implement the bubble sort method, there are 2 *for* cycles.
 One inside the other, in the first *for cycle* is for the selection of the word to compare.
 The second *for cycle* is to compare in the whole string and make the necessary swaps according to the logic.

-In the bubble sort method a temporal string was made to store the current word being checked.
+> In the bubble sort method a temporal string was made to store the current word being checked.

-This kinda works this way:
+> This kinda works this way:
+>

-a = str[i];
+> a = str[i];
+>

-b[j] = str[j+1];
+> b[j] = str[j+1];
+>

-c[j+1] = a;
+> c[j+1] = a;

 > [!IMPORTANT]